dannyguarino/FriendlyChat/README.md

 An `End-to-End Encryption` based Online Chatting Android App

 ## Overview
 `Friendly Chat` is an `End-to-End Encryption` based online chat app (just like `Whatsapp`).
-It uses the `RSA` cryptography algorithm to encode the text messages and the image URLs of the user before they are sent to  `Firebase Firestore` database.
+It uses the `RSA` cryptography algorithm to encode the text messages and the image URLs of the user before they are sent to the  `Firebase Firestore` database.
 The sender uses the public key of the receiver, which is available on the `Firebase` database, to encrypt the messages.
 The targeted receiver can then use his/her private key to decrypt the messages locally on his/her device.
-Thus, the administrator (in this case, the `Firebase` administrator for `Friendly Chat`) has no knowledge of the what messages are exchanged between its users.
+Thus, the administrator (in this case, the `Firebase` administrator for `Friendly Chat`) has no knowledge of what messages are exchanged between its users.
+Thus, `Friendly Chat` users have full privacy in terms of communicating with their `Friends`.

 ## Google Authentication
 <p align="center">